Preparing for Lessons

 If I want to relate it back to speech maybe I can try practising resonance modification in speech

 On a related note, I want to highlight that we aren't always going for absolute maximums in things like pitch resonance and weight, we may want to be able to get to those things, but most voices are not based in those spaces.
-And often times if you do try to leave these things locked to their maximums the voice can sound off or stilted.
+And often times if you do try to leave these things locked to their maximums the voice can sound atypical to listeners.

 Hydration